cstar-lang/cstar/docs/syntax/structs.md

 }
 ```

-Such expansions like above was created to shorten writing mathematical operations like above.
+Such expansions like above were created to shorten writing mathematical operations like above.
 If you think, that it isn't well-readable, don't worry, because it is easy to get use to it and this language was created to be practical and efficient, not cute :-).
 It is exactly the same to what bash does, so if you are familiar with it you know how it goes.
 More info about expansions is in **expansions.md**.